Cycle Counting in Inventory Management (Steps, Methods, and Best Practices)

 What is Cycle Counting?

-Cycle count meaning is a method of counting inventory items regularly.
-This frequent counts aim to identify and correct discrepancies between the physical count and the inventory records.
+It is a method of counting inventory items regularly.
+These frequent counts aim to identify and correct discrepancies between the physical count and the inventory records.
 That helps to ensure that the inventory records are accurate and up-to-date.

 Inventory cycle counting is a periodic inventory process where specific items in the inventory are counted to ensure their accuracy.
 The counting can be done manually or through automated processes.